MicrosoftDocs/windows-ai-docs/docs/integrate-model.md

 1. [**ImageFeatureValue**](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning.imagefeaturevalue)

-    We recommend using **ImageFeatureValue** to bind images as inputs and outputs, so you don't have to worry about conversions or tensorization.
-We will take care of both conversion and tensorization for the images to match the format the model requires.
+    We recommend using **ImageFeatureValue** to bind images as inputs and outputs, as it takes care of both conversion and tensorization, so the images match the model's required image format.
 The currently supported model format types are Gray8, Rgb8, and Bgr8, and the currently supported pixel range is 0-255.

     You can create an ImageFeatureValue using the static method **ImageFeatureValue::CreateFromVideoFrame**.